 There’s a lot at stake

 How do you know if a property is fairly priced?
 While the internet has some good tools for consumers to use, real estate agents have access to a lot of information that isn’t publicly available.
 They can tell you when the home you’re looking at was last sold and for what price, what comparable homes are going for in the area, and how this property stacks up.
 This can help raise red flags and let you know what to dig into more.
-For example, if the same home has been sold three times in the last five years or if a home sold for less than it previously had, you’re going to want to find out why.
+For example, if the same home has been sold three times in the last two years or if a home sold for dramatically less than it previously had, you’re going to want to find out why.

 Ready to get started?
 Find a top-rated local agent who will give you a cash back credit at closing by checking the newest RealtyHive program, Cashifyd.

 - How much does a real estate agent make? - September 4, 2020